Costa Dorada

 The sea is two and a half hours’ drive from Paris.
 But that doesn’t mean you won’t find anywhere to lay down a towel.
 Every summer, the city decks out its lakes and riversides with sand, sunbeds and parasols, as part of its four-week-long, free Paris Plage – AKA Paris Beach – event.

 Paris might not have the sea, but it does have the Seine.
-And the bank between the Pont Neuf and Pont de Sully bridges is the main setting for the city’s annual Paris Plage event.
+The bank between the Pont Neuf and Pont de Sully bridges is the main setting for the city’s annual Paris Plage event.
 Here, you can pitch up in a deckchair and stick your feet in the sand, with a view of the Eiffel Tower peeking out over the surrounding rooftops.
-There are sandcastle building contests for little ones, and volleyball matches at the nearby Hôtel de Ville square.
+There are sandcastle-building contests for little ones and volleyball matches at the nearby Hôtel de Ville square.

 The city’s artificial lake, called Bassin de la Villette, takes part in the Paris Plage summer event, setting up palm trees, sand and deckchairs for the occasion.
 And, unlike at the Seine, you can get out on the water here, thanks to the row, pedal and electric boats for hire.
 Kids’ play areas and plenty of bars and restaurants mean it’s easy to make a day of it.